top of page

 PhD Student

-Grace (she/her) graduated from the University of Pittsburgh in Spring of 2023 where she got her BS in Ecology and Evolution and a Certificate in Sustainability.
+Grace (she/her) graduated from the University of Pittsburgh in Spring of 2023 where she got her BS in Ecology and Evolution and a certificate in Sustainability.
 She then moved to Alabama to work at Dauphin Island Sea Lab in the Baker Lab.
 There, she worked on projects related to the nursery estuarine habitats and living shorelines.
-Grace is interested in coastal accessibility and science communication with coastal communities and policy makers.
+Grace is interested in coastal accessibility and science communication with coastal communities and policymakers.
+If Grace was a marine organism she would be a puffer fish!

 PhD Student

-Sarah (she/her) graduated with a BS in Biology from Kennesaw State University in 2022, where she studied under Dr. Troy Mutchler researching the effects of urbanization on organic matter inputs and food webs within freshwater streams throughout North Georgia.
-Sarah has finished a MS degree in Marine Conservation and Resource Management at the University of South Alabama, and is now working towards her PhD.
-She currently works on nature based solutions and natural hazards dimensions in coastal landscapes.
+Sarah (she/her) graduated with a BS in Biology from Kennesaw State University in 2022, where she studied under Dr. Troy Mutchler, researching the effects of urbanization on organic matter inputs and food webs within freshwater streams throughout North Georgia.
+Sarah has finished an MS degree in Marine Conservation and Resource Management at the University of South Alabama, and is now working on her PhD.
+She currently works on nature-based solutions and natural hazards dimensions in coastal landscapes.
+If Sarah was a marine organism she would be an octopus!

 Intern